 Doctors recommend it to help your wrist get stronger.

 But the benefits don’t stop there: Your therapist can also help you manage your surgical scar to prevent any complications.
-She can also recommend specific exercises to help you regain mobility and flexibility after surgery.
+They can also recommend specific exercises to help you regain mobility and flexibility after surgery.